ophwug/docs/README.md

 > You are encouraged to share deepwiki conversations links in Discord if you aren't sure it is interpreting this document correctly.
 >
 > Of course, other AI assistants such as [ChatGPT](https://chat.openai.com/chat), [Claude](https://claude.ai/), or [Gemini](https://gemini.google.com) can also be used once you pass them the URL of this repository: https://github.com/ophwug/docs

+> [!WARNING]
+> **Always verify with original sources**: When using deepwiki or any AI assistant, remember to check the original cited text and images in this document.
+AI assistants may not be able to properly interpret images or diagrams, and their understanding of visual content may be incomplete or inaccurate.
+Always cross-reference important information with the original source material.
 >

 [This document may also include links to other non-comma.ai Discords as well.](#discords-and-discussions-of-note)